Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates: Numerical Results

-Similar observations can be made with $32$, $64$, $256$ workers across other datasets and models (see the appendices).
-In particular, we summarize the test accuracy for all algorithms for ResNet-18 on non-i.i.d.
-CIFAR-10 trained for $50$ seconds with different number of workers in Table~\ref{tbl:test-accuracy-comparison-cifar10}. \DyBW also achieves a higher test accuracy compared to AD-PSGD, Prague and AGP.

 \textbf{Speedup and Communication.} The convergence in wall-clock time of ResNet-18 on non-i.i.d.
 CIFAR-10 dataset with $128$ workers is presented in Figure~\ref{fig:loss-time-noniid-CIFAR10-128}.
 Again, we observe that \DyBW converges faster, and importantly, \DyBW achieves a higher accuracy for a given training time.
 The speedup of different algorithms for ResNet-18 on non-i.i.d.
 CIFAR-10 with respect to different number of workers is presented in Figure~\ref{fig:comparison-speedup-communication-CIFAR10-different-workers}(a).
-We compute the speedup of different algorithms with respect to the DSGD with full worker updates when $65\%$ accuracy is achieved for ResNet-18 model. \DyBW consistently outperforms baseline methods and achieves the best speedup at no cost of additional communication (i.e., network transmission for training) in the system as shown in Figure~\ref{fig:comparison-speedup-communication-CIFAR10-different-workers}(b).
-Similar observations can be made for other models with different datasets (see the appendices), i.e., \DyBW is robust across different models and datasets to achieve the fastest convergence time and the best speedup while maintaining comparable or even better communication efficiency.
+We compute the speedup of different algorithms with respect to the DSGD with full worker updates when $65\%$ accuracy is achieved for ResNet-18 model\footnote{{ In Figure 5, we report the results using ResNet-18 on non-i.i.d.
+CIFAR-10.
+The highest test accuracy that “DSGD with full worker updates” can achieve is a little above 65\% (note that we consider the non-i.i.d. settings).
+Since “DSGD with full worker updates” is the baseline to compute the speedup for all algorihtms we compare, including AGP, AD-PSGD, Prague and our \DyBW, we choose the 65$\%$ as the target test accuracy. }}. \DyBW consistently outperforms baseline methods and achieves the best speedup at no cost of additional communication (i.e., network transmission for training) in the system as shown in Figure~\ref{fig:comparison-speedup-communication-CIFAR10-different-workers}(b).
+Similar observations can be made for other models with different datasets, i.e., \DyBW is robust across different models and datasets to achieve the fastest convergence time and the best speedup while maintaining comparable or even better communication efficiency. { Need to mention that our convergence time in the numerical evaluation considers the total time of the whole process, which includes both computation and communication time. since we mainly focus on computational stragglers in this paper, the communication time are dominated by computational time in our considered setting.
+A more detailed discussion can be found in Appendix \ref{sec:assumption-selection-app}.}